geeeeeeeeek/electronic-wechat/CONTRIBUTING.md

 ## Pull Requests

 PR are always welcomed.
-It's better if you put up an issue before firing a PR. **Remember**, the smaller your focus is on, the larger possibility your PR will get merged.
+It's better if you put up an issue before firing a PR. **Remember**, the smaller your focus, the better chance to get merged.

+## Be a collaborator!

+If you are excited about the project, and happen to have skills in Angular, Node, Electron, or else.
+Do not hesitate to contact me.
+Let's build together!